Key Takeaways

 - Decreased Desire for Socializing: Vyvanse may diminish interest in socializing or engaging in leisure activities, as individuals may become preoccupied with work or other tasks.

-Treatment for Vyvanse Addiction
+Vyvanse Addiction Treatment

-Treatment for vyvanse addiction is multifaceted.
+Treatment for Vyvanse addiction is multifaceted.
 Below is an outline of what Vyvanse addiction treatment looks like at Avenues Recovery.

 - Comprehensive Assessment: Upon admission, you will undergo a thorough assessment by our experienced medical and clinical team to develop a personalized treatment plan tailored to your specific needs and circumstances.